navipartner/docs/content/en/docs/retail/vouchers/how-to/issue_gift_vouchers/index.md

 10. Click **OK**.
     The sale is finished, and the gift voucher is issued.
 You can see information about the voucher you've issued in  **Retail Voucher Entries**.

-    {{< alert icon="📝" text="In this example, the parameters for issuing a voucher weren't modified, so the cashier is prompted to provide the voucher quantity and amount.
+    {{< alert icon="📝" text="In this example, some of the parameters for issuing a voucher weren't modified, so the cashier is prompted to provide the voucher quantity and amount.
 Had the <b>ISSUE_VOUCHER</b> POS action's parameters been specified, the steps 4 thru 7 wouldn't have been necessary. "/>}}

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZPpyT5wZDhc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>